mdn/content/files/en-us/glossary/denial_of_service/index.md

   - Intro
   - Security
 ---
-<p>DoS (Denial of Service) is a category of network attack that consumes available server resources, typically by flooding the server with requests.
-The server is then sluggish or unavailable for legitimate users.</p>
+DoS (Denial of Service) is a category of network attack that consumes available server resources, typically by flooding the server with requests.
+The server is then sluggish or unavailable for legitimate users.

-<p>See <a href="/en-US/docs/Glossary/DOS_attack">DoS attack</a> for more information.</p>
+See [DoS attack](/en-US/docs/Glossary/DOS_attack) for more information.